Baiden-Amissah/Baiden-Amissah/README.md

-- 👋 Hi, I’m @Baiden-Amissah
+- 👋 Hi, I’m @Baidenj
-- 👀 I’m interested in Data Analytics
+- 👀 I’m an IT student adept keen in Data Analytics.
-- 🌱 I’m currently learning SQL and Excel for data analysis
-- 💞️ I’m looking to collaborate on Research Projects
+- 🌱 My skill sets includes:
+   * Data cleaning and preparation for meaningful insights.
+   * Data analysis and visualization with tools like Power BI and SQL.
+- 💞️ I’m passionate about turning data insights and have bit experience working on data cleaning and visualization.
 - 📫 How to reach me;
 - email: baidenamissahjoel@gmail.com
 - X: just_baiden
-- snapchat: is.khobby
+- snapchat: gr8.baiden
+- linkedin: Joel Baiden-Amissah
 - 😄 Pronouns: he  or him
-- ⚡ Fun fact: A stubborn Chelsea fan
+- ⚡ Fun fact: I love Chelsea

 <!---